-These policies prescribe the standards in accordance with which each Director and employee of the Group is expected to act.
-The policies cover issues such as professional conduct, integrity of information, dealing with customers, suppliers and competitors, dealing with the community and other employees, computer network usage and environmental issues.
+These policies further prescribe the standards in accordance with which each Director and employee of the Group is expected to act.
+The policies cover issues such as professional conduct, integrity of information, dealing with customers, suppliers, governments and competitors, dealing with the community and other employees, computer network usage and environmental issues, and contain clear anti-bribery and anti-corruption measures.

-A further ethical policy has recently been issued which provides additional clarity on a number of related matters, comprising:
+Additional policies exist which provide clarity on a number of related matters, including:

-- A requirement for employees to act ethically and maintain certain specific standards of conduct: - Establishing the principles to be followed in ethically sourcing products; - Prescribing product supplier health and safety requirements; - > A requirement to ensure compliance with customer specific requirements; and - Guidelines relating to product performance and content claims.
+- A requirement for employees to act ethically and maintain certain specific standards of conduct; - Establishing the principles to be followed in ethically sourcing products and requiring compliance with Modern Slavery legislation ; - Prescribing product supplier health and safety requirements; - > A requirement to ensure compliance with customer specific requirements; and - Guidelines relating to product performance and content claims.

-All Directors, senior executives and employees are required to maintain the standards of ethical conduct established by the Group in accordance with the policies.
+All Directors, senior executives and employees are required to maintain the standards of ethical conduct established by the Group in accordance with the Statement of Values and these policies.

-A separate policy also exists which provides clear guidelines for Directors and employees intending to deal in McPherson's Limited securities which are contained in the Company's Securities Trading Policy.
-In summary, the policy states that providing an individual is not in possession of unpublished price sensitive information, trading in the Company's securities is permitted, apart from the following periods during which trading in company securities is prohibited:
+Additionally, clear guidelines for Directors and employees intending to deal in McPherson's Limited securities are contained in the Company's Securities Trading Policy.
+In summary, the policy states that providing an individual is not in possession of unpublished price sensitive information, trading in the Company's securities is permitted, apart from the following periods during which trading in Company securities is prohibited: